 We’ve all had dreadful conference calls.
-You know the kind – the ones that drag on forever without accomplishing much at all, the ones where you get static, echoes and the sound of someone eating their lunch, the ones that get dominated by one speaker.
-Now that joining conference calls and online meetings from your mobile phone is easier than ever before, here are 10 tips on making them more productive.
+You know the kind—calls that drag on forever without accomplishing much at all; calls filled with static, echoes and the sound of someone eating their lunch; calls that get dominated by one speaker.
+Now that joining conference calls and online meetings from your mobile phone is easier than ever before due to MobileDay’s one-tap dial in, here are 10 tips on making them more productive.

 Would you call a meeting if you didn’t have an agenda?
 No!
 Why waste the time?
 Send the agenda early on so the participants will have time to prepare before the call.
 You will get more done when everyone is prepared.
 Agendas will also keep participants focused and allow for easy transitions.

 Waiting for everyone irritates those who were on time and rewards the laggards.
 Instead, reward those who were on time by starting the call when it was scheduled.

 As a way of easing into the discussion, have everyone say their name, role and location.
 Participants will feel more comfortable when they know whom they’re addressing.

 4. Gently remind everyone to mute their phone when not speaking

 Odds are someone will be dialing in via their mobile phone, on speakerphone, or both.
 Eliminate the sounds of static, echoes and background noise by having everyone mute their lines.
 Remind landline callers not to place the call on hold and remind everyone to unmute themselves before speaking.
 Become familiar with how to mute with your conference call setup.

 5. Address everyone by their name and role or location